rUmI-nUI/rUmI-nUI.github.io/elements.md

 # aUI Elements

-At its heart, rUmI *is* aUI and therefore, aUI elements are integral to constructing words.
+rUmI words and stems are constructed from the aUI elements of meaning.
 We can organize these elements into 2 categories:

 ## Group 1: Basic Types